henriqsc/proj-app-base/README.md

 1. Git clone the repository
 2. Edit and run deploy_az.sh
-3. Run de frontend on your local machine.
+3. Run the frontend on your local machine.